Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 Sigma Delta Pi (Red and Gold Cords)

 The Spanish Honor Society welcomes Spanish majors and minors based upon academic achievement.
 Undergraduate students in the upper 35 percent of the class, with a grade point average of a 3.0 or higher in Spanish are eligible for consideration.
-For additional information regarding membership, contact the department secretary at 951.343.4590.
+For additional information regarding membership, contact Rosemary Welsh, Department Secretary, at 951.343.4590.

 Sigma Theta Tau International, Chi Mu Chapter (Purple and White Cords)

-The mission of the Honor Society of Nursing, Sigma Theta Tau International (STTI) is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.
+The mission of the Honor Society of Nursing, Sigma Theta Tau International (STTI), is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.
 CBU has a local chapter, Chi Mu.
-The undergraduate nursing students are invited to join upon completion of half of their nursing classes and top 35 percent of class with a minimum G.P.A of 3.0.
-Graduate nursing students are invited to join with completion of a fourth of graduate education and a minimum G.P.A above 3.0.
+The undergraduate nursing students in the top 35 percent of their class with a minimum grade point average above 3.0 are invited to join upon completion of half of their nursing classes.
+Graduate nursing students with a minimum grade point average above 3.0 are invited to join upon completion of a fourth of their graduate education.
 All student members receive purple and white honor cords during a special induction prior to graduation.